-The optical tube is sealed and quite small in size.
+The optical tube in the Catadioptric telescope is sealed and quite small in size.
 The light enters the optical tube and passes through the glass corrector, installed at the front of the optical tube of the catadioptric telescope.

-With the right position of mirrors and lens, the light is "optically folded," meaning that the effective focal length of the telescope increases while the mass reduces – which makes telescopes easier to produce.
+With the right position of mirrors and lens, the light is "optically folded," meaning that the effective focal length of the telescope increases while the mass reduces – which makes catadioptric - telescopes easier to produce.

-The most popular designs are:
+Two of the most popular designs of Catadioptric telescope are: